apache/accumulo-website/1.3/user_manual/Writing_Accumulo_Clients.md

 ## <a id="Writing_Data"></a> Writing Data

-Data are written to Accumulo by creating Mutation objects that represent all the changes to the columns of a single row.
+Data is written to Accumulo by creating Mutation objects that represent all the changes to the columns of a single row.
 The changes are made atomically in the TabletServer.
 Clients then add Mutations to a BatchWriter which submits them to the appropriate TabletServers.

 Mutations can be created thus: